 Related – If one wants to go foraging for Eastern Redbud Seeds in the wild, then I suggest you have a look at my detailed guide.

 Now, here is the interesting part.
 I’ve found two trustworthy references that state that Redbuds have a taproot, but in the presence of ‘impenetrable soil’, the taproot grows horizontally.
 Well, when I transplanted a 3 year old Redbud Tree, I saw numerous lateral roots in many directions – but no taproot!
-So, who is right?
-I don’t think I can give you a good answer, as my experience says there isn’t a taproot.
+This was a newly constructed (~20 years) house.
+And the surrounding soil was quite compacted from construction equipment, etc.

 Eastern Redbud throughout the seasons